 - Amped to Ride the Party Wave: Collaboration and collaborative practices in distance education

-All submitted proposals are reviewed and evaluated by CNIE and at least three peer reviewers.
+All submitted proposals will be evaluated and peer reviewed.
 Reviewers will use the following criteria to rate each proposal:

 - Alignment of topic to conference streams and creativity of the proposal